 The agent tracks travel time to and from site as part of the worker's cumulative fatigue exposure.
 For FIFO workers driving from Perth to Kalgoorlie or from camp to remote work areas, journey time counts toward fatigue limits.
 The system ensures that shift scheduling accounts for travel, not just on-site hours.

-How much does fatigue management compliance cost Perth mining suppliers?
+How much does fatigue management compliance cost WA mining suppliers?

 Want to see how your whole operation compares?